eduardozago/node-js/fundamentals/readme.md

 ## Middleware

 Request and response interceptor.
-An example of how middleware transforms input and output into JSON content type may be found in "src/middlewares/json.js".
+An example of how middleware transforms input and output into JSON content type may be found in [json.js](src/middlewares/json.js).

 ## Database

 To store data in a persistent format, a local database is created.
-A JSON file called "src/db.json" contains data that simulates a database. "src/database.js" contains a class for database operations such as insert and select. "src/server.js" calls database operations using the database class.
+A JSON file called [db.json](src/db.json) contains data that simulates a database. [database.js](src/middlewares/database.js) contains a class for database operations such as insert and select. "src/server.js" calls database operations using the database class.

+## Routes

+In order to manage routes more effectively, a file named [routes.js](src/routes.js) was made.
+It uses an array of routes, with each item being an object that has route parameters:

+- Method: request method
+- Path: endpoint
+- Handler: route function

+Now, if a route exists in [Routes](src/routes.js), the [Server](src/server.js) will call it.